5 Best Places To Start Learning About The History of Selangor

 Kuala Kubu Bahru – Selangor

-The original town Kuala Kubu was well known for tin mining activities in Selangor.
+In Selangor, the original town of Kuala Kubu was well-known for its tin mining operations.

 Kuala Kubu Town and the Killing of a White Crocodile